Two starters, two stories

-Recruiting takes about 38 days per new starter.
+Recruiting takes about 38 days per hire.
 The better your recruiting process, the more precious resources you save.

 - Get strategic (at last)

-Smarter recruiting processes mean less faffing and more high-impact partnerships.
-So you can focus on building skills, planning and delivering ever-greater value.
+Smarter recruiting processes mean less busywork and more high-impact partnerships, so you can focus on building skills, planning and delivering ever-greater value.